 Increment: The message will count toward the display limit set in Repeat this message, and the waiting period will apply.
 The trigger event must occur again before the message is eligible for redisplay.

-Override message limits
+Ignore channel message limits

 Repeat this message

 Configure the maximum number of times a message may be displayed and the minimum waiting period before it is eligible for redisplay.

 Enter the maximum number of times the message may be displayed, then enter the minimum number of minutes, hours, or days that must elapse before a message becomes eligible for redisplay.

 TriggersAn event that causes an in-app automation message, scene, or survey to appear to your audience. are not monitored while a message is ineligible for display.
 The trigger event must occur again after the minimum time elapses before the message will redisplay.

 For example, if you set the maximum number of displays to 3 and the minimum time between displays to 1 week, the message will display a maximum of 3 times and at most once per week.

 Use this option if you want your message to be eligible to be repeated (redisplayed) to your users.
 Redisplaying your message is useful because users can dismiss or ignore your messages.

 Specify start and end dates

 Set start and end dates and times during which your message can be displayed.